Israeli hip-hop

 Israeli hip hop refers to hip hop and rap music in Israel.
-Israeli hip hop artists enjoy wide popularity in Israel and have succeeded in appealing to international markets particularly the United States.
+Israeli hip hop artists hold widespread popularity in Israel, and have expanded to international markets including the United States.

-The genre began gaining popularity in Israel during the 1990s, influenced by global hip hop trends.
-However, traces of native Hebrew hip hop can be found as early as the mid-1980s.
+Hebrew hip-hop emerged in the mid-1980s, with the genre gaining popularity in Israel during the 1990s along with global hip-hop trends.
 Yair Nitzani, then a member of the Israeli rock group Tislam, released an old-school hip hop parody album under the name "Hashem Tamid".
 This early work was influenced by New York's hip hop scene.
-In 1993, Nigel Haadmor and Yossi Fine produced the album "Humus Metamtem", further establishing the genre in Israel.
-Haadmor, born Yehoshua Sofer, brought a unique sound influenced by his Caribbean roots and Jewish heritage.
+In 1993, Nigel Haadmor (later known as Yehoshua Sofer) and Yossi Fine produced the album "Humus Metamtem", further establishing the genre in Israel.

 A significant milestone in Israeli hip hop was the establishment of the radio show "Esek Shachor" (Black Business) in 1995 by Quami De La Fox (Eyal Freedman) and DJ Liron Teeni on Galgalatz, the Israeli Army's radio station.
 This show played a mix of Hebrew, Arabic, and English hip hop and became highly popular, significantly influencing the Israeli hip hop scene.
 Teeni is credited with encouraging artists to rap in Hebrew, thus making the genre more authentic to Israeli culture and accessible to the local audience.

 The first notable Israeli hip hop group, Shabak Samech, began rapping in Hebrew in 1995, inspired by the Beastie Boys.
-Initially, their music was met with resistance, but they persevered and eventually found success.
+While their music was initially met with resistance, the group later experienced success.
 Israeli hip hop often addresses themes unique to the country's social and political landscape, including the struggles of growing up in Israel, spirituality, and politics.